 Mimi looked hopefully at the giant turtle.
 "Can you get rid of her, Xuanwumon?" she pleaded.

 Both of Xuanwumon's heads shook.
-"Sorry, Child o' Purity," the left one said, "but if we attacked, it would destroy everyone here, not just her.
+"Sorry, Child o' Purity," the left one said, "but if we attacked, it would destroy everyone here.
 Ye'll have to keep her away from the Crests while we work."

 "Aye," the right head said, "it's too dangerous."